 Voir Dire: United States v.
-Garvey.
-10-cr-133-bbc
+Marcus Johnson, 12-cr-83-bbc

-Statement of the case: This is a criminal case, in which the defendant, Eric Edward Garvey, is charged with unlawfully distributing methamphetamine.
+Statement of the case: This is a criminal case, in which the defendant, Marcus Johnson, is charged with unlawfully possessing a firearm and ammunition after having been convicted of a crime punishable by a term of imprisonment exceeding one year, and with unlawfully possessing cocaine with intent to distribute it.
 The defendant has entered a plea of not guilty to the charges against him.